A Few Good Reasons to Have Antivirus Software on Your Mac

 iPods and Flash Drives

 One more reason to become socially responsible is shared drives.
-What if you use your iPod or USB thumb drive on a Windows PC, pick up a virus, and then transfer that virus to the next Windows PC you connect it to?
+What if you use your iPod or USB flash drive on a Windows PC, pick up a virus, and then transfer that virus to the next Windows PC you connect it to?
 You don't even have to be on a network for a "sneakernet" virus to spread, and having antivirus software on your Mac would let you scan the iPod or flash drive before you use it on another Window PC.

 How Macs Will Become Infected